TeamSyndi/syndibox/README.md

 `Path B`

 ## Custom Tags
-SyndiBox allows you to create your own custom tags without overwriting the main addon code.
-The token for custom tages is `X`, for example `[X!]` or `[Xm]` or even `[X ]`.
-In order to do this you should do the following:
+SyndiBox allows you to create your own custom tags without overwriting any of the main addon code.
+The token for custom tags is `X`.
+For example `[X!]` or `[Xm]` or even `[X ]` are all valid custom tags.
+In order to do create a custom tag you should do the following:
-- Find custom.gd in the addons folder
+- Find `custom.gd` in the addons folder
+- Optionally create your own copy of `custom.gd` (or name it anything else you want) outside of the addon folder, and set the `Custom Effects` variable in the inspector to this new file.
+This allows you to avoid overwriting your custom work when you upgrade this plugin.
 - Add a new case to the match statement
 - It is **critical** that you include `string.erase(sb.step,4)` and `string = string.insert(sb.step,char(8203) + "[:2][^r]")` if you do not wish to break encoding and nested tagging
 - `sb` is the SyndiBox parent, and from there you can access any variables you wish to change, including but not limited to, `color`, `speed`, `font`, `timer`, and many more.

-While the custom.gd has a couple good examples already, here is another simpler example:
+While the custom.gd has a couple good examples already, another simpler example is included below for reference:
 ```gdscript
 func check(string):
  match sb.emph: